 Being a naturally inquisitive person (I ask why a lot), I tend to look at a story and wonder what happened to bring this particular story to life.
 What is the “back story” behind the legend or paranormal sighting and what can I do to find it?
 I don’t always succeed but I have a damn good time trying 🙂

-I have been researching the paranormal for over thirty years now and have investigated in both Europe and the United States.
+I have been researching the paranormal for over thirty five years now and have investigated in both Europe and the United States.
 Additionally, I have researched and looked into a lot of legends and buried treasure tales over the years and love to poke around abandoned home sites with my metal detector; the things that you find aren’t always worth anything, but they do give you an idea of who the people were and what life was like for them, which to someone like me, is worth almost as much as money (I’ll emphasize the “almost” part).
 These interests have led to my current involvement as the Co-Director and Investigation Manager for The Ozarks Paranormal Society (TOPS) and the co-founder of Infinity Paranormal Research.

 In 2011, along with friend and fellow researcher Dave Harkins, plus a few additional team members from TOPS, I investigated the Historic Ray House and Wilson’s Creek National Battlefield.
 We were the first team to receive a federally sanctioned permit to conduct an overnight paranormal investigation.
 This resulted in the Travel Channel contacting us and we ended up doing a second investigation which was filmed for their show, Legends of the Ozarks; the second investigation produced even more startling evidence of hauntings at Wilson’s Creek.

 Recently I have participated in several other film projects, one concerning the Natchez Trace for the series Deadly Possession’s, and the other concerning strange stories and legends associated with the Mark Twain National Forest for the series, National Park: Secrets and Legends; both aired on the Travel Channel in 2017.